richardkentng/two-fishes/README.md

     first.style.width = `${percent}%`
 }
 ```

+### Layouts vs Results
+##### Age Input?
+I did not end up using age input because the API
+produced ages that didn't make sense.
+For example,
+it would show an image of a young man, and claim that
+he was 80 years old!
+Instead, I decided to use my time to
+ make a select-country input instead.
+After all, people
+only want to contact others who speak the same language!
+##### Saving User Profiles?
+I suppose I could have explored localStorage, so that users could
+maybe store favorited profile information on their computer, but I
+used my allotted time to make a progress bar, and a select-country
+input instead.
+When I learn about online databases and servers,
+that's when I'll look more into saving data!

 ### Final Thoughts
 I'm satisfied with what I was able to acccomplish in one week.